Banners (musician)

-Michael Joseph Nelson, known under the stage name Banners (styled as BANNΞRS), is an English musician from Liverpool, based in Liverpool.
+Michael Joseph Nelson, known under the stage name Banners (sometimes stylized as BANNΞRS), is an English musician from Liverpool.
 He released his debut studio album Where the Shadow Ends in 2019.

 History

 2015–2018: Early EPs

 Nelson grew up singing in Liverpool Cathedral Choir and performed with the choir in various locations throughout Europe before deciding to start a solo career.
 In 2015, he relocated to Toronto, Ontario, Canada, from his native Liverpool, and contacted Canadian producer Stephen Kozmeniuk to work on his sound.
 Nelson released his debut single "Ghosts" in March 2015 under the stage name Raines.
 A music video for the song was directed by Christopher Ranson.

 His second single, "Shine a Light", was released in August 2015 under the new moniker Banners.
 A music video for the song was directed by Christopher Ranson and released in October 2015.
 "Shine a Light" peaked at number 5 on the Billboard Canada Rock chart, and number 71 on the Canadian Hot 100.

 In December 2015, Spotify included Banners on its Spotlight list, which highlights 15 artists to watch in 2016.

 On 4 December, Banners released his third single "Start a Riot".
 The song peaked at number 24 on the Billboard Hot Rock & Alternative Songs chart.

 Banners signed with Island Records in 2016.
 His debut self-titled EP, produced by Kozmeniuk, was released on 15 January 2016 through Island Records.
 In addition to the three previously released singles, it included two new tracks: "Gold Dust" and "Back When We Had Nothing".
 The EP debuted at number 67 on the Billboard Canadian Albums Chart.

 On 22 January 2016, Capitol Records released a soundtrack album for the TV series The Royals, which included Banners' song "Half Light".

 On 27 January 2016, Banners made his television debut performing "Shine a Light" on ABC's show Jimmy Kimmel Live!.
 From 29 February to 31 March 2016, he joined American bands POP ETC and The Moth & The Flame for his first U.S. tour.

 On 3 June 2016, Banners released the single "Half Light".

 On 24 July 2016, Banners performed at WayHome Music & Arts Festival.
 On 31 July 2016, he performed at Lollapalooza in Chicago.

 On 16 September 2016, Banners released "Into the Storm" which peaked at number 16 on the Canada Rock chart.
 This was followed in November 2016 by "Holy Ground".
 The song's music video stars Ashley Greene.

 On 31 May 2017, Banners began touring with band Milky Chance in the US.
 On 3 November 2017, Banners released his second EP, Empires on Fire.